randreas/CS611-Legends/README.md

 isBuffableSpace.java		- Interface for the spaces that have buff or debuff

-BlockedSpace.java	- blockedspace is type of space that is inaccessible

-MarketSpace.java	- marketspace class that extends space to show that area is a market

 Market.java			- Market class that consists of shoppable items and where heroes can buy and sell items

-CommonSpace.java	- common space  is a blank space that either is safe or battle

-BattleRound.java	- battle round class for a battle between between players/monsters

 GridMap.java		- Grid map abstract class that has number of rows and cols

 ValorMap.java		- Map class that represents the map for legends of Valor

-LegendsMap.java		- LegendsMap that extends GridMap which initializes the map itself

-PVPBattleRound.java	- pvp battle rond class for a battle between players

 Location.java		- Class that keep tracks where a unit is on the map.

 Main.java			- main java class that runs game

-LegendsGame.java	- legends game which has extends rpggame that runs the legends game logic

 RPGGame.java		- rpggame abstract class that extends game which has a gridMap